DarylsCorner/ARM-Templates/vm-from-user-image/README.md

 Prerequisite - The Storage Account should already exist and the custom user VHD image should be present in the storage account.

 This template allows you to create a Virtual Machine from a custom user image.
-This template also deploys a Virtual Network, a Network Security Group attached to the Subnet, a Public IP address and a Network Interface.
-Three rules are created for the NSG to allow RDP, HTTP, and HTTPS access.
+Ensure that you are using a Sysprep generalized image.
+This template also deploys a Virtual Network with one subnet, a Network Security Group attached to the Subnet, a  static Public IP address and a Network Interface with a static private IP adress.
+Three security rules are created for the NSG to allow inbound access for RDP, HTTP, and HTTPS.